More global protests emerge over racism, police actions

 “It’s the first time people see us,” Boicoulin said.
 “Let us breathe.”

 In the U.S., police said a 27-year-old man whose car was blocking a Wendy’s restaurant drive-thru was fatally shot late Friday after resisting Atlanta officers.
-The Georgia Bureau of Investigation said Rayshard Brooks failed a sobriety test and struggled with officers who tried to arrest him.
+The Georgia Bureau of Investigation said it was investigating reports that Rayshard Brooks failed a sobriety test and was shot while in a struggle over a police Taser.
 A small crowd gathered to protest.

+Stacey Abrams, the Georgia Democrat who gained national prominence running for governor in 2018, tweeted Saturday that “sleeping in a drive-thru must not end in death.”
+The Fulton County prosecutor said the office’s staff were quickly at the scene.

+Hundreds of people marched in Palmdale, California, to demand an investigation of the death of a 24-year-old man, Robert Fuller, who was found hanging from a tree early Wednesday near city hall.
+The protesters marched from where the body was found to a sheriff’s station, with many carrying signs that said “Justice for Robert Fuller.”

 The threat of rain and lack of a permit cut the size of crowds in Perth, the capital of Western Australia, but an estimated 5,000 people still turned out to honor Floyd and remember indigenous Australians who have died in custody.